LBU-OOP/OOPtutorials/ArraysAndArrayLists.md

 ````
 We use this in a for loop to iterate one by one over each element, starting at the first and finishing at the last.
 The brilliant thing is that we can index the array using a variable and here I am using the loop control variable (I’ve called it “i” out of convention, it stands for iterate, but I could have called it anything).
 ### ForEach loop
-It is a very common thing to iterate over an array, starting at the beginning, going one at a time and finishing at the end.
-Above I have done that by setting the loop control variable (i) to start at the first element (0), I then set it to go up by one each time around the loop (i++ is short hand for i=i+1), and make it stop when the condition fails, i.e. it reaches the last element and i < words.length becomes false.
+It is a very common thing to iterate over an array, starting at the beginning,
+going one at a time and finishing at the end.
+Above I have done that by setting the loop control variable (i) to start at the first
+element (0), I then set it to go up by one each time around the loop
+(i++ is short hand for i=i+1), and make it stop when the condition fails,
+i.e. it reaches the last element and i < words.length becomes false.
 I like that as a lecturer, because I’ve been able to explain it step by step.
-But, I might make a mistake (commonly putting <= instead of < and then I’d get an OutOfBounds Exception (try it)).
+But, I might make a mistake (commonly putting <= instead of < and then I’d get an ArrayIndexOutOfBounds Exception (try it)).
 Because it is so common to do this the For Each loop is provided to do it for us.

 Replace the loop in the example program with: